 If you have ever experienced the twilight zone of migraine aura, you know how odd and unsettling it can feel.
-Aura is a sensory disturbance that comes in many guises.
+Aura is a sensory disturbance that comes in many forms.
 Some people may experience it as a swarm of dazzling lights in one eye.
 Others may be hit with intense vertigo; others slur their words.
 Some describe it as a full-scale assault on the senses, including disorienting changes in perception.

 No matter how you might experience aura, it’s typically a brief state — five to 30 minutes — signaling that a migraine attack has begun.
 Some people have “aura-only migraine,” in which they typically have no headache.
-Either way, the phenomenon of aura is more common than you might think: Between 25 to 30 percent of people with migraine experience aura.
+Either way, the phenomenon of aura is more common than you might think.
+Between 25 to 30 percent of people with migraine experience aura.

 Migraine aura symptoms fall into different types, with many people having symptoms of more than one type.

 - Visual aura.
 Seeing bright spots, shimmering lights, zig zags, geometric designs and stars, fortification spectrum (called this because its pattern looks like a jagged line thought to resemble a medieval town wall), blank spots, tunnel vision.

 - Sensory aura.
 Changes in sensation, tingling, and numbness, often beginning near the lips or the tongue on one side or with one hand.

 - Auditory aura.
 Hearing noises, ringing in the ears (tinnitus), or music.

 - Brainstem aura.
 Severe incoordination, temporary blindness, double vision, dizziness, vertigo, slurred speech, tinnitus, changes in level of consciousness, fainting.